-Apple Inc. (AAPL), the world’s most valuable company, is in talks with at least one of the largest U.S. cable companies about building a set-top box that would carry live television and other content, a person with knowledge of the discussions said.
+Apple Inc. (AAPL:US), the world’s most valuable company, is in talks with at least one of the largest U.S. cable companies about building a set-top box that would carry live television and other content, a person with knowledge of the discussions said.

 Consumers would be able to purchase the device instead of paying a monthly leasing fee to cable companies, said the person, who requested anonymity because the talks are private.

 A deal would mark the iPhone maker’s biggest foray into TV after years of calling it a “hobby.”
-The company’s $99 Apple TV product doesn’t carry live network broadcasting and is mainly used for downloading movies and TV shows from the iTunes media store or streaming content from such services as Netflix Inc. (NFLX) and Google Inc.’s YouTube.
+The company’s $99 Apple TV product doesn’t carry live network broadcasting and is mainly used for downloading movies and TV shows from the iTunes media store or streaming content from such services as Netflix Inc. (NFLX:US) and Google Inc.’s YouTube.

 By partnering with cable companies, Apple would get access to myriad channels now available to subscribers, instead of having to strike independent licensing deals with media companies and program owners after shows have aired.